leanprover-community/blog/posts/simp-made-simple.md

   This is something we can achieve using the `StateRefT` monad transformer, which takes as input a state type (`Simp.State` in our case) and a monad, and creates a new monad that can read _and write_ this state.
 In other words, `StateRefT Simp.State MetaM` is a souped up version of `MetaM` that can now track extra information by storing (and updating) at term of type `Simp.State`.

 3) The second monad transformer application: `ReaderT Simp.Context $ StateRefT Simp.State MetaM`.
-  Depending on where/how the `simp` tactic is called, the amount of "information" it has access to might vary.
-  For example, the adding new imports will give `simp` access to more `simp` theorems, or the user may choose to provide additional theorems or fact to `simp` to make it more powerful (in effect, these are treated as extra `simp` theorems).
-  This is also something we need to capture in the monad we're building: we now want to give the monad access to an extra "context" variable, which will be a term of type `Simp.Context`.
+  The `SimpM` monad should also be able to access the "context" that `simp` is running in, e.g. which simp theorems it has access to and so on.
+This is captured by the type `Simp.Context`.
-  The astute reader will have noticed that the situation is not quite the same as when we were adding a `Simp.State` state to `MetaM`: while we will often want to change the state during the `simp` call, the context should always be the same.
+  Here, the situation is not quite the same as when we were adding a `Simp.State` state to `MetaM`: while we will often want to change the state during the `simp` call, the context should always be the same (in programmer lingo: _immutable_)
-  In programmer lingo, one might say that the context should be _immutable_.
-  Thus, we should use a different monad transformer called `ReaderT`, which takes as input a "context" type and a monad, and outputs a new monad that has reading access to the context, but _cannot change it_.
+  Thus, we use a different monad transformer called `ReaderT`, which is almost identical to `StateT`, but outputs a new monad that can only read the type passed as parameter.

 4) The final monad transformer application: `ReaderT Simp.MethodsRef $ ReaderT Simp.Context $ StateRefT Simp.State MetaM`.
   This outputs a monad that has access to `Simp.Method` (passed via a ref).